geneseframework/mapper/README.md

 #### Properties with wrong type

-If a `data` property has a wrong type, the value of this property in the mapped object will be equal to `undefined` or to the default value.
+If a `data` property has a wrong type, the value of this property in the mapped object will be equal to `undefined`, or to the default value if exists.

 ```ts
 const data = {name: 20};